What Is a Loan Principal?

 Principal on Investments

 In the same way as a loan, investments have principal and interest.
-The principal amount of an investment is the main part, the original amount invested; for bonds, the principal is the original amount of the bond (its face value).
+The principal amount of an investment is the original amount invested, and for bonds it is the original amount of the bond (its face value).

 Example of a Principal in Business

 Let's look at an example.
-You take out a loan to buy some business equipment.
-The cost of the equipment is $10,000, but you are contributing $2,000 in a down payment, so the principal on the loan will be $8,000.
+You take out a loan to buy some business equipment, and the cost of the equipment is $10,000, but you are contributing $2,000 in a down payment, so the principal on the loan will be $8,000.
 The bank charges 4% interest on the loan.

 When calculating the monthly payments, the bank amortizes the loan, spreading it out over time and calculating each monthly payment.
 For each month, the schedule shows (a) the principal balance at the beginning of the month, (b) the total amount of the payment, (c) the portion of the payment that goes to reducing the principal, (d) the amount of the payment that is interest expense, and (e) the principal balance at the end of the month.

 You will notice that each month the principal balance goes down and the interest amount goes down.
-By the end of the loan, the principal balance zero and the interest is zero.
+By the end of the loan, both the principal and the interest balances reach zero.

-A "principal only" payment reduces the principal but not the interest.
-An "interest-only" loan payment does not draw down (reduce) the principal.
+With a mortgage, you can make principal-only and interest-only payments.
+A principal-only payment reduces the principal but not the interest.
+An interest-only loan payment pays down interest and does not draw down (reduce) the principal.

 Most mortgages and loans allow borrowers to make additional principal payments to pay off the loan faster.
 Paying off the principal faster shortens the loan length.